surfaceanalytics/xpsdeeplearning/README.md

 2) a supervised machine learning framework based on artificial convolutional neural networks that is able to accurately perform automated quantitative analysis of the phases present in such XP spectra.

 # Installation
-It is recommended to use **python 3.11** (you will need at least python 3.9) with a dedicated virtual environment for this package.
+It is recommended to use **python 3.11** (you will need a version between python 3.9 and 3.11) with a dedicated virtual environment for this package.
 Learn how to manage [python versions](https://github.com/pyenv/pyenv) and [virtual environments](https://realpython.com/python-virtual-environments-a-primer/).